atr1z/test-back/.cascade/context.md

 - Use pagination for large datasets (implement in services)
 - Implement rate limiting (add to application middleware)
 - Compress responses (enabled by default in WebService)

+### Database Performance
+- Use connection pooling (default with createDatabasePool)
+- Index frequently queried columns
+- Use transactions for multi-step operations
+- Avoid N+1 queries - use JOINs or batch queries
+- Use EXPLAIN ANALYZE to optimize slow queries
+- Set appropriate pool size based on workload
+- Close connections on app shutdown for graceful cleanup

+### Storage Performance
+- Use signed URLs for private files instead of proxying
+- Set appropriate ACLs (public-read for public assets)
+- Implement client-side file validation before upload
+- Use CDN for frequently accessed files
+- Store file metadata in database, not in object metadata
+- Clean up orphaned files periodically
+- Consider lazy loading for large file lists

 ### Build & Development
 - Use Turbo cache for faster builds